InOutLuz/wordpress-theme-and-plugin-development/README.md

 @To do:
-Think of appropriate function in the child theme functions.php Figure out how to set category featured images and dynamically loop the categories on the homepage Dynamize the subscribe section on the homepage and the entire contact page Deploy the project on a server
+Figure out how to set category featured images and dynamically loop the categories on the homepage Dynamize the subscribe section on the homepage and the entire contact page Deploy the project on a server